PhilippeCarphin/env-diff/README.md

 Load the environment from DIRECTORY created with env-diff-save
 ```

+Run `CMD --help` to see the manpage for each command

 All commands save and compare these aspects of the shell environment:
 - Environment variables
 - Shell variables